dimagi/commcare-hq/docs/fhir/fhir_import_config.rst

 Admin) to configure mapping; FHIRImportConfig uses FHIRImportResourceType instances ("FHIR Import Resource Types").

-To see what this looks like, navigate to FHIR > FHIR Importer Resource Types, and click "Add FHIR Importer Resource Type".
+To see what this looks like, navigate to FHIR > FHIR Import Resource Types, and click "Add FHIR Import Resource Type".

 Select the FHIR Import Config, set the name of the FHIR resource type, and select the case type.